ConnectNowUK/docs/docs/README.md

 # Hello and welcome to ConnectNow Docs

+## Reporting security vulnerabilities

+If you discover any security vulnerabilities in ConnectNow, please report them directly to our email address, [info@connectnow.org.uk](mailto:info@connectnow.org.uk).
+Include the steps to reproduce the vulnerability and as many other details as you can, such as your operating system, browser version, and any other relevant information.

 ## Editing these docs

 These docs are written in markdown on a public repo.
 Edit them there.